vitoriaselista/Project-cloner-JIRA/ReadMe.md

 2. Update the following variables with your Jira Software instance details and credentials:

+         BASE_URL: The base url of your Jira instance

          YOUR_PROJECT_KEY: The key of the source project you want to clone

+         NEW_PROJECT_NAME: The name of your new project

          NEW_PROJECT_KEY: Set the key of the new project

          YOUR_USER/EMAIL: Your Atlassian account user